Tochukwuibe/nestjs-mvc-review-app/README.md

   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

 ## Description
 Application built as part of a video review of NestJS.
-See video here: (comming soon).
+See video here: https://youtu.be/mICiRvoM4hg.